Interpreting the Holidays Act with KeyPay: 2 employee scenarios

 All of these steps determine Nicolas’ final 8% annual holiday payment.
 A context panel showing all calculations is also included in the pay run:

-The payroll manager can also reconcile the gross earnings amount calculated in the context panel with the ‘Pay Categories Report’.
+The payroll professional can also reconcile the gross earnings amount calculated in the context panel with the ‘Pay Categories Report’.
 This report itemises all earnings paid to Nicolas per pay run and identifies whether the earnings are excluded from AWE.

 Compliant with the Holidays Act, KeyPay incorporates all required components to calculate Nicolas’ holiday pay entitlements upon termination: